Ebola lockdown brings Sierra Leone capital to a halt

 GUINEA PURSUES KILLERS

-Healthcare workers seeking to contain the Ebola outbreak have often been met with deep mistrust, hampering their efforts to stop its spread.
-One team of eight educating people on Ebola risks in a remote part of southeastern Guinea were killed and their bodies dumped in a village latrine, officials said on Thursday.
+Healthcare workers seeking to contain the Ebola outbreak have often been met with deep mistrust by local communities, hampering their efforts to stop its spread.

-While recognizing that the risks faced by health workers, the World Health Organization said that the tragedy must not be allowed to derail the education effort.
+In a tragic illustration of latent fears, a team of eight people educating locals on Ebola risks in a remote part of southeastern Guinea were killed and their bodies dumped in a village latrine.

-"We should continue the dialogue with the community, we should continue to explain our work, continue to show our empathy with the victims, with the families, with the communities," WHO expert Pierre Formenty said.
+Guinea said it had launched an investigation into the attack and pledged to track down and punish the killers.

 NGOs warned in a joint statement that the Ebola crisis could set back by a decade economic progress in Liberia, Guinea and Sierra Leone, and called on more governments to follow U.S. steps to expand efforts to stop the disease's spread.

-U.S. President Barack Obama said earlier this week it would deploy 3,000 military engineers and medical personnel and other troops in the region.
+U.S. President Barack Obama said earlier this week it would deploy 3,000 troops in the region.
 There are currently around 20 military personnel on the ground in Liberia conducting planning and assessment for the mission.

-Over the weekend, 45 more U.S. soldiers are scheduled to arrive in Liberia's capital Monrovia to begin setting up a command center, Department of Defence spokesman Rear Admiral John Kirby said on Friday.
+A U.S. military official in the region said the new personnel will not be directly in contact with Ebola patients.

 Ebola is endemic in forest mammals in parts of Central Africa but the deadly Zaire strain has never previously appeared in West Africa.
 Scientists say that a fruit bat butchered as bushmeat in Guinea last December probably started the epidemic.